 Create Certificate Signing Request

 Start by creating a .certSigningRequest (CSR) file on your Mac, using Keychain Access.
-Open Finder, and then open Keychain Access from the Utilities folder.
+Open the Launchpad and type "Keychain" in the search.

 Next, open Keychain Access > Certificate Assistant > Request a Certificate From a Certificate Authority.

 Enter the email address that you use in your Apple developer account, and enter a common name.
 The common name can be anything you want, for example a helpful descriptive name like "ios-mybiz".
 Check Saved to disk and Let me specify key pair information, then click Continue.